 |Thousands Separator||Character used for a thousands separator in displayed prices.||,|

-|Decimal Point||Character used for decimal points in displayed prices.||.|
+|Decimal Separator||Character used for decimal points in displayed prices.||.|

 |Number of Decimals||Places shown after decimal points in displayed prices.||2|

-WC Pages ↑ Back to top
+WooCommerce Pages ↑ Back to top

 This shows page IDs and Permalinks designated as WooCommerce pages.